 Bristol students love sharing their passion for engineering with young people.
 Student ambassadors are the backbone of our outreach activities.
 They help us deliver programmes to engage underrepresented groups with engineering as well as working with teachers and parents.
 This year much of our outreach activity is being delivered online, with some schemes sending participants technical kits in the post so they can follow along at home.
-You can find out more about our outreach work on our wesbite.
+You can find out more about our outreach work on our website.

 We spoke to Elliot Scott, one of our outreach ambassadors about why he loves working with young people.
 Elliot is studying for an MEng in Electrical and Electronic Engineering.